-The CY8C53 family of devices contains four comparators.
+The CY8C52 family of devices contains two comparators in a device.
 Comparators have these features:

 - Input offset factory trimmed to less than 5 mV - Rail-to-rail common mode input range (V{SSA} to V{CCA}) - Speed and power can be traded off by using one of three modes: fast, slow, or ultra low power - Comparator outputs can be routed to look up tables to perform simple logic functions and then can also be routed to digital blocks - The positive input of the comparators may be optionally passed through a low pass filter.
-Two filters are provided - Comparator inputs can be connections to GPIO, DAC outputs and SC block outputs
+Two filters are provided - Comparator inputs can be connected to GPIO or DAC output